 #1: Not requesting testimonials/reference

 Check out the independent review sites like www.weddingwire.com, theknot.com and Google Plus pages for reviews.
 Find out what the customer says about the photographer you are about to hire.
 If they did not enjoy their experience chances are neither would you.

 I think it is difficult at best for one photographer to effectively photo an average sized wedding.
-If your goal is to capture the essence of your day, too much will be missed in having only one photographer.
+If your goal is to capture the essence of your day, too much is missed with having only one photographer.

 You will be up close and personal with this person on one of the most important days of your life.
 Depending on when you retain the photographer that’s a relationship that could last a year or longer.
 Need I say more?

-Price is very important for most brides, however a deal is only a deal if you are getting exactly what you thought you were getting for the price you paid.
-There are no do over’s for wedding day and unfortunately many couples realize the true value of their wedding photography only when it’s too late.
+Price and the perceived value are essential for most brides.
+However, a deal is only a deal if you are getting the value for what you thought you paid.
+There are no do over’s for a wedding day, and unfortunately, many couples realize the importance of their wedding photography only when it’s too late.
 The memory of your wedding day will be shaped in large part by the story your photographer captures.

 #5: Not designing a comprehensive wedding day plan with their photographer.

-A strategy session with your photographer is extremely important; unfortunately most couples decide to leave it up to the photographer.
-Beautiful images that you don’t connect with emotionally may just as well be pictures of complete strangers.
+A strategy session with your photographer is crucial; unfortunately, most couples decide to leave it up to the photographer.
+Beautiful images that you don’t connect with emotionally may just as well be pictures of strangers.
 Having your vision helps the photographer to make that emotional connection.